ukcs485gFall18/midterm1-zzztop/README.md

 Adrienne Corwin
--New Functionality: Added Tips button to home page and added two three new view controllers.
+- New Functionality: Added Tips button to home page and added two three new view controllers.
-1)choose Tip Category - user can choose to view tips on running faster or longer 2)fasterTips - 9 tips on how to run faster (when you click on a button a longer description of the tip will be revealed 3)longerTips - 9 tips on how to run for longer, same functionality -I also completed Part 2 of the tutorial
+1)choose Tip Category - user can choose to view tips on running faster or longer 2)fasterTips - 9 tips on how to run faster (when you click on a button a longer description of the tip will be revealed 3)longerTips - 9 tips on how to run for longer, same functionality
+- I also completed Part 2 of the tutorial

+***Please note that the application runs are simulated using 'City Run' provided by XCode so that the use feels like they are running through Cupertino***